scrawlon/scrawlon.github.io/_posts/2013-08-09-quick-intro-to-fatsecret-omniauth-ruby-gem.md

 The next step is using the auth data to connect to the FatSecret REST API and do searches on a user's behalf.
 That will be the topic of my next post.

+__UPDATE__ [Added Part 2 of this tutorial explaining how to make FatSecret API calls.]

+[Added Part 2 of this tutorial explaining how to make FatSecret API calls.]: http://scrawlon.com/quick-intro-to-fatsecret-omniauth-ruby-gem-part-2/ " Added Part 2 of this tutorial explaining how to make FatSecret API calls."